-6.3 An addition shall be compatible in scale, materials and character with the main building.

-- An addition shall relate to the building in mass, scale and form.
-It shall be designed to remain subordinate to the main structure. - An addition to the front of a building is inappropriate.

-6.4 An addition shall not damage or obscure architecturally important features.

-For example, the loss or alteration of a cornice line shall be avoided.

-6.5 An addition may be made to the roof of a building if it does the following:

-- An addition shall be set back from the primary, character-defining facade, to preserve the perception of the historic scale of the building. - Its design shall be modest in character, so it will not attract attention from the historic facade. - The addition shall be subtly distinguishable as new.

-6.6 In limited circumstances, an addition may be made to the roof of a building and not be set back from character-defining facades, if it does the following:

-- An addition shall be distinguished from the existing building.
-A change in material or a decorative band can be considered to accomplish this. - An addition shall maintain the alignment of storefront elements, moldings, cornices and upper-story windows that exist on the main part of the building. - The addition shall also be compatible in scale, texture and materials with the original.
+- 6.3 An addition shall be compatible in scale, materials and character with the main building. - An addition shall relate to the building in mass, scale and form.
+It shall be designed to remain subordinate to the main structure. - An addition to the front of a building is inappropriate. - 6.4 An addition shall not damage or obscure architecturally important features. - For example, the loss or alteration of a cornice line shall be avoided. - 6.5 An addition may be made to the roof of a building if it does the following: - An addition shall be set back from the primary, character-defining facade, to preserve the perception of the historic scale of the building. - Its design shall be modest in character, so it will not attract attention from the historic facade. - The addition shall be subtly distinguishable as new. - 6.6 In limited circumstances, an addition may be made to the roof of a building and not be set back from character-defining facades, if the following criteria are met (For example, an addition shall be distinguished from the existing building.
+A change in material or a decorative band may accomplish this): - An addition shall maintain the alignment of storefront elements, moldings, cornices and upper-story windows that exist on the main part of the building. - The addition shall be compatible in scale, texture and materials with the original.